7 of the best NYX products you must have in your makeup pouch

 From lustrous eye palettes to full-coverage foundations, beauty brand has everything you need for every step of your makeup routine.
 Besides its variety, the brand is a hit with customers for offering professional-grade products at accessible prices.
 Despite its reputation as a drugstore makeup brand in the United States, professional makeup artists and beauty bloggers use it alongside luxury brands.

-The below list includes their classics like the NYX Ultimate Eyeshadow Palette (Buy now on Look Fantastic), best-sellers like the NYX Soft Matte Lip Cream (Buy now on Look Fantastic) and new launches like the NYX Vivid Bright Liquid Eyeliner (Buy now on Amazon).
+The below list includes their classics like the NYX Ultimate Eyeshadow Palette (Buy now on Amazon), best-sellers like the NYX Soft Matte Lip Cream (Buy now on Amazon) and new launches like the NYX Vivid Bright Liquid Eyeliner (Buy now on Amazon).

 Here are the best NYX products to include in your makeup routine